All University staff and students can borrow from the Library using their ID card.

-Most of the items you borrow will automatically renew, which means you only have to return items someone else has reserved, or when the item has reached its maximum number of renewals.
+Nearly all the items you borrow will automatically renew up to a total of 18 times.
+This means you only have to return an item if someone else has reserved it or if it has reached its maximum number of renewals.

 You will receive automatic emails from the Library (email@example.com) to your university email account, letting you know what has been renewed.
 Keep an eye on your Junk or Other folder, as sometimes they end up in there.

-Although many items will renew automatically, you can also renew items yourself online through your library account, which you can get to through the Library homepage.
-To learn more about accessing your account and renewing items manually, please see our How to Renew Your Items Guide.
+Although many items will renew automatically, you can also renew items yourself online through your Library account, which you can get to through the Library homepage.
+To learn more about accessing your account and renewing items manually, please see our How to Renew Your Items FAQ.

-If you experience any difficulties in returning items, please contact us as soon as you can.
+If you experience any difficulties in returning items, please contact us.

 You can reserve an item if there are no copies in the Library that can be borrowed.
 To reserve and pick up an item:

-Find the item on the UR Library Search and place a reservation by selecting the ‘Reserve’ button, located under 'Check Availability' in the item's record.
+Find the item on the UR Library Search and place a reservation by selecting the ‘Reserve’ button, located under 'Access Options' to the right of the item's record.

-You can pick up your item from the self-service Reservation Shelf on the upper ground floor of the Library.
+You can pick up your item from the self-service Reservation Shelf on the upper ground floor of the Library, near the Welcome Desk.
 To find your reservation, check the reservation slip for your name.
 You can then borrow the item using the self-service machines.

-To learn more about Library reservations, please see our How to Make and Cancel a Reservation guide.
+To learn more about Library reservations, please see our How to Make and Cancel a Reservation FAQ.

-We have made some changes to the way the Library manages overdue items.
-We don't add fines to most overdue items, instead your account will be temporarily blocked so you won't be able to borrow anything else until you can return the item(s) or a replacement charge is paid, when books are lost or damaged.
+We don't add fines to most overdue items, instead your account will be temporarily blocked so you won't be able to borrow anything else until you can return the item(s) or a replacement charge is paid.

 We have also introduced a standard replacement fee of £30.00 for most items.
 To pay your Library fees, log into your Library Account through the Library homepage and select the 'Fees' tab.